newjersey/navigator.business.nj.gov/content/src/licenses/certified-public-accountant_1.md

 > **Once completed, you will have:**
 >
-> - An updated copy of the renewed accounting firm registration, valid for three years, which will be mailed to your mailing address on file
+> - An updated copy of the renewed accountant license, valid for three years, which will be mailed to your mailing address on file